menuka400/face-recognition-system-using-aiven-PostgreSQL/README.md

 3. Store the embedding in a PostgreSQL database.
 4. Match faces against the stored database for recognition.

-## 🔍 what is the Logic ehind this?
+## 🔍 what is the Logic behind this?
 1. Vector representation, embeddings and search.

 Information can be stored in several ways, just think about the sentence `I Love Parks`: